Phil Hearn: Blogger, Writer & Founder of MRDC Software Ltd.

 I’ve not mentioned our products so far; I didn’t want to focus on our products too much, but let’s take a quick look at each.

-MRDCL – This is a specialist tool for data processing professionals that want to produce tabulations.
-It needs skilled staff but offers huge productivity gains in the right hands.
-An upgrade path is not needed as it does everything.
+MRDCL is a specialist tool for data processing professionals who want to process data, generate variables, produce tabulations and automate processes.
+It needs skilled staff but offers substantial productivity gains in the right hands.
+Being a top-end product, considering an upgrade path is not necessary.

-QPSMR – This covers paper data collection and CATI data collection as well as tabulations.
-The tools for tabulations are quick and easy to use and, for tabulations, an upgrade path to MRDCL is available.
+QPSMR covers paper data collection, CATI data collection, and tabulations.
+The tools for tabulations are quick and easy to use.
+If you outgrow QPSMR for tabulations, the product is fully compatible with MRDCL, thus offering a tidy upgrade path.

-Snap – This is an end-to-end system which covers everything from data collection (excluding CATI) through to tabulations and reporting.
-In my view, it does not suffer from any weaknesses in any part of the process and is very strong on reporting for its price range.
+Snap is an end-to-end system that covers everything from data collection (excluding CATI) through tabulations and reporting.
+It does not suffer from any weaknesses in any part of the process and is very strong in reporting for its price range.
 It doesn’t cover online dashboards, but as it links well to other software, it is easy to use with specialist software if that makes sense for more complex work or where you have high volumes.

 In summary